We are committed to results. It’s a journey

 We are not attorneys and cannot provide legal advice or prevent you from being sued.
 However, we are able to work with you in making an informed decision as to what response (if any) is appropriate to a legal challenge from one of your Creditors or Collectors.
 If you are sued, our goal remains the same, namely to settle with that Creditor or Collector in a timely fashion.

 Your funds are held in an FDIC insured bank account.
 All payments are deposited into your individual account until enough funds have been reached for us to make a settlement offer.
-We recommend Valley National Bank which charges a monthly maintenance fee of only $10.00.
 No money is deducted from this account without your authorization.

 Yes.
 You are encouraged to put any additional money you can into this account It will speed-up the settlement process.
 You are allowed to decrease your contribution at any time, but keep in mind that this will increase the time it takes to get your accounts settled and can add months or even years to the process.
 It is always a good idea to speak with us before decreasing any payments.